 Taxation and Royalty Regime

-The technical parameters, production forecasts and estimates described within the body of the report are reflected in the base case cash flow model.
-These inputs to the model are summarized below.
+The technical parameters, production forecasts and estimates summarized below and described in detail within the feasibility study are reflected in the base case cash flow model.
+The assumptions and estimates are provided below.

-Figure 1.2 shows the annual tonnages of waste rock, and the material heaped on the leach pad, the average ore grade, stripping ratio and the gold content of the material to be leached.
-Heap leach extraction of gold has been modelled assuming 80% recovery from oxide material and 50% from the transition zone.
-Notwithstanding column testwork showing more rapid leaching, the cash flow model assumes that full recovery of the leachable gold will require 3 months from placement of material on the heap.
+Heap leach extraction of gold has been modelled assuming 88.0% recovery from oxide material and 58.9% from the transition zone, for a weighted average recovery of 84.9% (Figure 1.4).
+Notwithstanding column testwork showing more rapid leaching, the cash flow model assumes full recovery of the leachable gold will require 3 months from placement of material on the heap.

 A further 7 days of sales is provided in working capital for accounts receivable.
 Stores and accounts payable are provided for with 45 and 30 days, respectively.